kizitonwose/Time/README.md

 val seconds = 10.seconds + 3.minutes // Interval<Second>
 ```

-You can also use these operations on `Calendar`:
+You can also use these operations with the `Calendar` class:

 ```kotlin
 val twoHoursLater = Calendar.getInstance() + 2.hours